1. JOURNAL PUBLISHING SCHEDULE

 Initial Checks

-All submitted manuscripts received by the Editorial Office are checked by a professional in-house Managing Editor to determine whether they are properly prepared and whether they follow the ethical policies of the journal.
-Manuscripts that do not fit the journal's scope or do not meet the standards of the journal will be rejected before peer-review.
-Manuscripts that are not properly prepared will be returned to the authors for revision and resubmission.
-After these checks, the Managing Editor will consult the journals’ Editor-in-Chief to determine whether the manuscript fits the scope of the journal and whether it is scientifically sound.
+All submitted manuscripts received by the Editorial Office are checked by a professional in-house staff to determine whether the manuscripts are properly prepared and followed the ethical policies of the journal.
+Manuscripts that are not properly prepared are returned to the authors for revision and resubmission.
+The manuscripts that do not fit the journal's scope or do not meet the standards of the journal or scientifically insignificant are rejected before peer-review by the Managing Editor.

 Editors and Editorial Staff as Authors

-Editorial staff or editors shall not be involved in processing their own academic work.
-Submissions authored by editorial staff/editors will be assigned to at least two independent outside reviewers.
-Decisions will be made by other Editorial Board Members who do not have a conflict of interest with the author.
-Journal staff are not involved in the processing of their own work submitted to any SIA journals.
+Editorial staff/editors shall not be involved in processing their own academic work.
+Submissions authored by editorial staff/editors will be assigned to at least two independent outside reviewers by another Editorial Board Member who do not have a Conflict of Interest with the author and similarly the decision shall be made by the same Editorial Board Member.

-All the articles, reviews and communications published in JGIAS go through the peer-review process and receive at least two reviews.
-The managing editor will communicate the decision, which will be one of the following:
+The Subject Editor will communicate the decision, which will be one of the following:

 - Accept after Minor Revisions: